 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin with a number of premium add-ons for additional functionality.
+WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging plugin for WordPress with extended functionality with a number of premium extensions (add-ons).

-For example, the Feed to Post add-on for the WP RSS Aggregator plugin is a popular, feature-filled importer that lets you import RSS feeds directly into your posts.
+For example, the Feed to Post add-on lets you autoblog by importing RSS feeds directly into WordPress posts.

 For more details, go here: